Western Sydney University (Governance) Rule

-(1) The voting system used for elections under this Rule is the optional preferential voting system.
+(1) The voting system used for ballots under this Rule is the optional preferential voting system.

-(2) Elections can be held using any one or more of the following methods, as determined by the returning officer, and notified in an election notice or a notice of ballot:
+(2) Ballots can be held using any one or more of the following methods, as determined by the returning officer, and notified in an election notice or a notice of ballot:

 (3) All elections are conducted by means of a secret ballot.

 (1) The returning officer must issue a notice of election for each election required to be held under this Rule.
 Notices of election are to be published as follows: